 What are Natural Spa Chemicals?

-If you made it all the way to the end of this post, you are now a well-informed hot tub owner who knows how to properly balance and sanitize spa water!
-The great thing about maintaining spa chemistry is that if things go really bad, you can always replace the water and start fresh.
-Then again, you should be doing this every three or four months, anyway.
+If you made it all the way to the end of this post, you are now a well-informed hot tub owner who knows how to properly balance and sanitize hot tub water!
+The great thing about maintaining water chemistry in a spa or hot tub is that if things go really bad, you can always replace the water and start fresh.
+Then again, you should be refreshing the water every three or four months, anyway.
 Remember to re-balance your water's chemistry, and rebuild the sanitizer levels or bromine bank after refilling.